 Bottom line: Is Poper Blocker good?

-But Poper Blocker let us down in a few significant ways.
-Our overall opinion of Poper Blocker was negatively impacted by its lack of ad blocking in the free plan, its inability to block trackers, and the fact that, despite its advertising, it doesn't have a Firefox extension.
+Poper Blocker let us down in a few significant ways.
+Our overall opinion was negatively impacted by its lack of ad blocking in the free plan, its inability to block trackers, and its false advertising of a Firefox extension.
 When we tested the free version on Forbes, it failed to block any ads, so a paid upgrade was necessary.

 Based on our research, we strongly advise Chrome and Edge users to look elsewhere for a comprehensive ad blocker capable of blocking trackers.
 Although Poper Blocker does a decent job of blocking a wide variety of ads with its paid version, we think you’re better off spending your money on a paid plan elsewhere.
 Our alternatives can all enhance your online privacy with their ad and tracker-blocking capabilities.